Best Dog Food For Yorkies

 Yorkies are small in size and they have a lot of hair.
 They need proper nutrition so that they can steer clear of allergies and diseases.
 This is why they need a highly nutritious diet.
 Although the market is bundled with different dog foods for toy breeds, not all can be trusted.
 To help this process, we have made a list of some features that can determine if the brand you’re eyeing for is good or not.

-- Low Glycemic Index Diet – Food items with a high glycemic index can lead to accumulation of sugar in the body.
+• Low Glycemic Index Diet: Food items with a high glycemic index can lead to the accumulation of sugar in the body.
 Since Yorkies are small, they require a low glycemic index diet.
 Furthermore, choose food items that derive nutrients only from healthy sources.

-- Health Status – There are many brands that manufacture food for healthy pets.
-However, not all those foods are fit for overweight dogs suffering from food allergies.
+• Health Status: There are many brands that manufacture food for healthy pets.
+However, not all those foods are suitable for overweight dogs suffering from food allergies.
 Thus, if your pet has any health condition, buy only foods that cater to the special requirement of the dog.

 Nutritional Requirements